AdobeDocs/workfront.pt-BR/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 É possível adicionar imagens, PDFs e vídeos a um formulário personalizado.
 Os usuários que trabalham com o objeto ao qual o formulário personalizado está anexado podem ver a imagem, o PDF ou o vídeo somente nas seguintes áreas:

-* A área Detalhes do objeto (por exemplo, para um projeto, a área Detalhes do projeto)
+* A área Detalhes do objeto (por exemplo, para um projeto, a área Detalhes do projeto).
-* A caixa Editar do objeto, se ele tiver a nova aparência da experiência do Adobe Workfront (por exemplo, as caixas Editar projeto e Editar tarefa )
+* A caixa Editar do objeto, se ele tiver a nova aparência da experiência do Adobe Workfront (por exemplo, as caixas Editar projeto e Editar tarefa ).

 <!-- Do we need to tell them where they can't see it if we tell them where they can see it?
 Currently, users cannot see the widget in the following areas:​